schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Magazine Accommodation

-A music director punishs at a oversize fire escape.
+A music director punishs at an oversize fire escape.

 ## Outdoors